gjularic/todo-app/README.md

 - "Hello Django" and "I Think Therefore Blog" tutorials from Code Institute to get direction, set up the environment, and deploy to Heroku
 - https://ccbv.co.uk/projects/Django/4.0/ for views
 - https://docs.djangoproject.com/en/4.0/ always handy django documentation
-- Slack comunity (got a bit of direction how to fix static files not being recognized by Heroku)
+- Slack community (got a bit of direction how to fix static files not being recognized by Heroku)
 - StackOwerflow
 - Balsamiq for wireframe